 Construction minerals are essential to the UK economy, improving our housing stock, transport networks, commercial and industrial buildings, energy and water infrastructure, schools and hospitals.

 The main element of construction minerals in volume terms is the extraction of primary aggregates, including quarried crushed rock and both land-won and marine dredged sand & gravel.
-A total of 199 million tonnes of primary aggregates were produced in the UK in 2019, compared with 91 million tonnes of energy minerals, including coal, oil and gas.
+The British Geological Survey estimates that a total of 176 million tonnes of primary aggregates were produced in the UK in 2020, although due to the way the data is published, a small element of this tonnage is used for non-construction industrial uses.
+This compares with 88 million tonnes of energy minerals, including coal, oil and gas.

 Primary aggregates are largely recovered from indigenous sources and imports remain limited, estimated to represent less than 5 million tonnes per annum.
-Information available at GB-level provides further insight on the relative balance of the various sources of aggregates.
-In 2019, 178.5 million tonnes of primary aggregates were produced in Great Britain, including 116.6 million tonnes of crushed rock and 59.2 million tonnes of sand & gravel.
-Marine-dredged aggregates satisfied about 13.44 million tonnes (23%) of the total construction needs for sand & gravel.
+Information available from the Mineral Products Association (MPA) at GB-level provides further insight on the relative balance of the various sources of construction aggregates, specifically crushed rock and sand & gravel.
+The MPA estimates that some 183.3 million tonnes of crushed rock and sand & gravel were produced in Great Britain in 2021, a 15.6% increase compared to Covid-19 impacted 2020 construction demand (from 158.6 million tonnes) Within primary aggregates a total of 125.9 million tonnes of crushed rock and 77.5 million tonnes of sand & gravel were produced.
+Marine-dredged aggregates satisfied about 14.3 million tonnes (25%) of the total construction needs for sand & gravel.

 In addition to the extraction of primary aggregates, materials can also be obtained from the recycling of Construction, Demolition and Excavation Wastes (CDEW), or derived from other industrial, production or extractive processes, referred to as secondary aggregates.
 Recycled aggregates are the product of processing inert construction and demolition waste, asphalt planings and used railway ballasts into construction aggregates.
 Secondary aggregates are derived from other industrial processes, such as other mineral extraction operations including ball clay and china clay production, or waste from slate production.
 Other sources of secondary materials include blast furnace and steel slags, incinerator bottom ash (IBA), furnace bottom ash (FBA), coal-derived fly ash (CDFA) and crushed glass sand.
 Collectively, recycled and secondary aggregates contribute significantly to the total aggregates demand: although there are no official statistics available on the contribution of these materials to the total aggregates market, the Mineral Products Association estimates that, in 2018, recycled and secondary sources of aggregates accounted for 28% of total aggregates supply in Great Britain, significantly higher than the European average.